College of Arts & Science & University Studies

 - Attend Spring Internship & Career Expo (SpringICE) in February.
 This event provides students with the opportunity to discuss full-time and internship positions with selected employers.

-- Check Internship Services (Career Services) to learn about and find internships.
+- Check the Job & Internship Search (Career Services) to learn about and find internships.

 - Get involved in community service projects (Office of Community Engagement & Service).
 Such experiences will help you begin to understand what you like to do and help clarify future goals.